 To summarize, when something “interferes” with a quantum system, it adds randomness, and in the process the size of the “state space” explodes — so much that we can no longer say what its state is.
 All we can then do is measure “macroscopic” parameters such as average position and temperature, the latter being essentially an average of the energy of all of the particles.

 It is like with entropy.
-Imagine that you have a set of particles, each confined to a quantum “box”.
+Imagine that you have a set of particles, each confined to its own isolated quantum “box”.
 You can compute the quantum wave function of that system: its state.
 Its state has measurement indeterminacy because it is a wave function, but you can write that wave function precisely: it is the sum of the wave function of each separate particle.

 But suppose you then release the particles so that they are all now in a single box.
 You can no longer write the wave function: it is too complex — there is too much randomness.
 It has become a macroscopic object.
 In statistical physics we say that the entropy has increased: the size of the state space has increased.
 That’s what happens when a quantum system “decoheres” so that you can no longer treat it as a quantum system: you lose track of its quantum state.
 Thus, the inexorable rise of entropy has to do with the explosion of quantum states as particles interact.